GuRuGuMaWaRu/PET_Freelancer/README.md

 26. [ ] FRONT: Storybook - should I try it?
 Just for kicks?
 27. [ ] FRONT: projects - current and finished; start and deadline date; payment settled or not
 28. [ ] FRONT: projects - may need a Spinner, right now there is a pause while the projects load
+29. [ ] FRONT: API - really look into creating an API layer, so that in my components or hooks I can reference API calls like `api.createProject(...)`.
+Then my `api` module will use a 'client' module (fetch or something) to make the call?
+30. [ ] FRONT: error handling as per (https://www.builder.io/blog/safe-data-fetching?ck_subscriber_id=478685813)